 Herbal Remedies for Allergy Season

 The flowers of black elder (Sambucus nigra) are known in a variety of herbal traditions as a cooling plant with many different benefits.
-One of the elder flower’s properties is its role to relieve the inflammatory nature of allergic reactions, soothing and toning mucus membranes in the nose and throat.
-From an ayurvedic perspective, its actions also dispense the accumulation that takes place in the respiratory system by eliminating toxins from the blood (Frawley and Lad, 1986).
+One of the elder flower’s properties is its role to support the inflammatory nature of allergic reactions, toning mucus membranes in the nose and throat.
+From an ayurvedic perspective, its actions also dispense the accumulation that takes place in the respiratory system by addressing toxins in the blood (Frawley and Lad, 1986).
 We recommend consuming elder flowers as a tea before allergy season begins.

-These and many other herbs have the potential to lessen the severity of an allergy sufferer’s symptoms.
+These and many other herbs have the potential to lessen the severity of an allergy sufferer.
 To learn more about how to use herbs for an improved immune system and better health as a whole, become a member in The Herbarium and gain access to our exclusive plant monograph database.
 Check out our online programs if you are interested in studying herbalism in a guided setting.
-And let us know in the comments below how you’re coping with onset of allergy season!

 Abdelmalek MF, Angulo P, Jorgensen RA, Sylvestre PB, Lindor KD.
 (2001) Betaine, a promising new agent for patients with nonalcoholic steatohepatitis: results of a pilot study.
 American Journal of Gastroenterology 96(9):2711-7.